-Technology Technological development Industrial development in the EU and in the Atlantic Sea Basin Potential MS Challenges Overall prospects for 2020 Ocean thermal energy Feasibility studies, onshore prototype OTEC demands systems engineering competencies and industrial capacities that limit the number of players Overseas territories of France Prototypes only recently under way or being planned - commercialisation seems a long way off Promising, but not before 2020 (/) Osmotic energy Early stage R&D World's first prototype osmotic power plant in Norway N /A The key to further development lies in optimizing membrane characteristics.
+Technology Technological development Industrial development in the EU and in the Atlantic Sea Basin Potential MS Challenges Overall prospects for 2020 players Osmotic energy Early stage R&D World's first prototype osmotic power plant in Norway N /A The key to further development lies in optimizing membrane characteristics.
 Costs are high.
-Promising, but not before 2020 (/)
+Promising, but not before 2020 ( / )